sanity-io/sanity-translations-tab/docs/01-advanced-configuration.md

     ],
   },
   //sometimes editors will duplicate a field or document and begin changing assets
-  //THEN import the translation.
-If this is a typical workflow, please toggle the following option
+  //THEN import the translation. this option merges your translated strings with
-  //(it is defaulted to false)
+  //the already-existing translated document or field.
   mergeWithTargetLocale: true,
   //adapter, baseLanguage, secretsNamespace, importTranslation, exportForTranslation should likely not be touched unless you very much want to customize your plugin.
 } satisfies TranslationsTabConfigOptions